Difference Between A and An: When & How to use them (Easy!)

 To understand the difference between A and An, you need to understand these two individual words first:

-Understanding "a" and "an"
+Understanding "a" versus "an"

 Incorrect: A egg Correct: An egg

-Incorrect: An building Correct: A building
+Incorrect: An dog Correct: A dog

-\"correct.\"Last night, during my dinner outing, I indulged in a succulent angus steak, paired with a delectable glass of wine and concluded the meal with an iced coffee dessert.
+Last night during supper, I ate a juicy Angus steak with a delicious glass of wine and finished the meal with an iced coffee dessert.
+(They were out of chocolate brownies!).

 Now that you know the difference between A and An, letʻs see When and How to use these articles: